devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 ---
-title: How to add If-Else statements in JSX?
+title: How to Add If…Else Statements in JSX
 layout: article
 published: true
 date: 2016-02-15 00:00 UTC
 tags: react, if, else, jsx, conditionals
 ---

-I know this sounds easy but I've seen this question being repeated several times in stackoverflow, the reactiflux chat or the react subreddit.
+I know this sounds easy, but I’ve seen this question several times in stackoverflow, the reactiflux chat and the react subreddit.

-> "I'm trying to do a simple If/Else in JSX but for some reason I can't make it
+> “I’m trying to write a simple If…Else statement in JSX, but for some reason I
-> work"
+> can’t make it work.”

-> "I feel dumb asking about this but what is the best way to write an if-else in
+> “I feel dumb asking this, but what is the best way to write an If…Else in JSX?”
-> JSX"

-I understand this feeling as learning React was quite easy for me but for a long period of time I wasn't sure which was the best way to write simple If/Else statements inside JSX.
+I understand the uncertainty here, as learning React was quite easy for me, but it took a long time before I knew the best way to write simple If…Else statements in JSX.

-Every time I needed to write conditionals I would do it in a different way and I would feel frustrated because I wasn't consistent.
+Every time I needed to write a conditional, I would do it in a different way, and I would feel frustrated by my inconsistency.

-Here are some different ways you can write If/Else conditionals in React:
+Here are some different ways you can write If…Else conditionals in React:
 READMORE

 ### Option 1:
-In this example you can do the If-Else by doing it all Js and assigning the JSX blocks to a variable.
-I like this approach because it keeps the `return` section pretty clean.
+In this example, you can create the If…Else statement by doing it in all Js and assigning the JSX blocks to a variable.
+I like this approach because it keeps the return section pretty clean.

 ```language-js
 class HelloMessage extends React.Component {